strzibny/advanced-ruby-cartridge/README.md

 If you have problem with debugging I recommend you to ssh into your app (<code>rhc ssh APP_NAME</code>) and test it there to see all error messages.

-Changing Ruby environment to JRuby
+Changing Ruby platform to JRuby
 ==================================

 By default classic ruby implementation is used, but this cartridge also supports JRuby which can be switched as easy as changing webserver.
 You can switch to JRuby and vice versa in anytime, not just before first deploy.